Arctodus: Specialist kleptoparasite vs Omnivore

 Mastodon arm bone from the Snowmastodon site with predator damage at the Denver Museum of Nature & Science in Denver, Colorado.

 The idea that Arctodus simus was an obligate kleptoparasite was most notably proposed by Paul Matheus.
 Under this model, A. simus was ill-equipped to be an active predator, having evolved as a specialized scavenger adapted to cover an extremely large home range in order to seek out broadly and unevenly distributed mega-mammal carcasses.
 There would have been additional selective pressure for increased body size, so that Arctodus could procure and defend carcasses from other large carnivores, some of which were gregarious, or chase them from their kills and steal their food.
 Matheus calculated that with a hyper-carnivorous diet, a 700 kg Beringian Arctodus would need to consume ~5853 kg of meat per year- the equivalent of 12 bison, 44.6 horses, or 2 woolly mammoths (adjusted for the non-edible portions of the body).
 Therefore, Arctodus would have had to obtain 100 kg of flesh/edible carrion every 6.25 days (16 kg per day).

 Furthermore, the short rostrum, resulting in increased out-forces of the jaw-closing muscles (temporalis and masseter), may have been an adaptation for cracking bones with their broad carnassials.
 Such use of the P4 and m1 teeth is supported by the heavy wear on these teeth in old individuals of Arctodus simus and Agriotherium (another giant bear).
 Additionally, strengthened tooth enamel in Arctodus may have evolved to crack bone.
 Moreover, at least in Beringia, the conservative growth strategies, long lives and low natural mortality rates of horses and mammoths should have provided somewhat evenly distributed carcasses throughout the year (unlike ruminants such as bison, whose mortality peaks in late winter to early spring).
-Finally, that Arctodus and the cave hyena did not spread into Siberia and North America respectively suggests some form of competitive exclusion was at play.